 We will not take any action against a patient if a patient exercise a patient’s right to file a complaint, either with us or with the Secretary.

 Notice Availability and Duration

 Notice availability.
-A copy of this Notice is available upon request by calling our toll free Customer Service number at 720.612.6700 option 1, or from our website
+A copy of this Notice is available upon request by calling our Customer Service number at 720.612.6600, option 4, or from our website.

 Right to change terms of this Notice.
 We may change the terms of this Notice at any time, and we may, at our discretion, make the new terms effective for all of a patient’s PHI in our possession, including any PHI we created or received before we issued the new Notice.